whale-net/leaf-lab/README.md

 automatically builds docker image can access locally via `localhost:8080` thanks to port forwarding

+### production
+Deployed with Helm chart.
+Most configuration-like stuff and required resources, such as databases, should be defined in this repository.
+This should hopefully make it easy to setup a new instance.
+However, some configurations and resources might be defined externally or manually and may not be present in this repository.

 ### commands
 `export $(cat .env | xargs)`